LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/campaign-goals.md

 #### Transaction information as an indicator

-A LiveEngage transaction is the way which the system reports the exchange of money for goods or services.
-Transactions in LiveEngage can be used as an indicator for a certain goal.
+A Conversational Cloud transaction is the way which the system reports the exchange of money for goods or services.
+Transactions in the Conversational Cloud can be used as an indicator for a certain goal.
 For example, if the goal of a campaign is to sell a product or a service, then an approved transaction event verifies the attainment of the goal and each transaction that takes place increases the Goal KPI by 1.
 For this reason, the transaction data should be collected only for approved transactions.
 For example, if a user is buying a product, the transaction event should fire on the thank-you page, and not when he clicks to purchase.

 #### How to define a transaction: